su1s/e2m3u2bouquet/README.md

 #### v0.4.1
 * Update service number to use numbers unlikely to be in use by existing sat services
 * Leave service number gaps between categories to reduce the effect of playlist additions cause the epg to get out of sync
+#### v0.5
+* Custom mapping.
+Ability to reorder bouquets, channels within bouquets, disable entire bouquet or individual channels, change serviceId (so that EPG from existing satelletite service can be used), change TVG-ID to match other xml epg feeds

-Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information
+Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information on the script